squid-cache/squid-cache.github.io/ProgrammingGuide/Architecture.rst

 == Transaction Processing ==

-A '''master transaction''' (class !MasterXaction) applies to a TCP connection from a client.

-NOTE: Long-term plan is for it to accumulate details of (almost) everything which occurs over that connection, and in particular the connection-based state.
-But much of the code doing that has yet to be designed and implemented.
-As of this writing the master transaction is begun when a TCP connection is accepted and passed to the Server class designated to handle that connections processing needs.
+A '''master transaction''' (class !MasterXaction) manages information shared among the HTTP or FTP request and all related protocol messages (such as the corresponding HTTP/FTP/Gopher/etc. protocol response and control messages) as well as ICAP, eCAP, and helper transactions caused by protocol messages.
+Much of the code necessary to collect and share this information has yet to be developed.

 A '''stream transaction''' (HTTP request and reply pair) begins when an HTTP request arrives on the connection.
 The details from its !MasterXaction are copied into a !AccessLogEntry which accumulate the details about the stream and eventually winds up in access.log.